-If there was a perfect way to approach your online identity security, then there would be customized plans through LifeLock and other big players for it.
-But the truth is you cannot safeguard someone on the Web.
+The truth is you cannot safeguard someone on the Web.
 There are too many unknown variables — in fact, we’ve covered guides on staying safe from SMSishing, Phishing, Vishing, and many, many other online fraud techniques.

 But at the end of the day, it’s all the same game.
 You need to keep your data safe and secure, and you also need to know who you are trusting with it.
 There are no guarantees the information will stay safe — but at least you’ll have a better idea on who’s to blame, or at least who’s not to blame.

 No one tip is enough, so here are a bunch more that might help you out …

 Still invest in identity theft protection.
 It really can save the day, especially if an attacker got your information offline instead.
 You will be able to catch any identity crime in the moment and put a stop to it.
 The identity theft protection company you subscribe with will even accept financial liability if you get victimized.
 It’s the perfect scenario and while it doesn’t guarantee protection, it severely increases your safety.